davidizzle/GSoC-Dagger.jl-Blog/README.md

 #### *Enter: DAGs*

-Dagger has recently been incorporating streaming functionality in its `jps/stream2` branch, which allows users to implement task Directed Acyclic Graphs (DAGs) through a streaming queue of tasks (see examples below).
+Dagger has recently been incorporating streaming functionality in its `jps/stream2` branch, which allows users to implement task Directed Acyclic Graphs (DAGs) as a streaming graph of connected tasks (see examples below).
 Again, these *streaming* tasks can then seamlessly be deployed in a multi-threaded, multi-process fashion which can also leverage a heterogeneous set of computing resources.

 ![image](dags.png)

 At the beginning of the GSoC contribution program, we set some ambitious goals:

-1. **Tooling for Task Execution Validation**: we aimed to develop tools to ensure tasks execute with minimal memory allocation, which enhances performance by avoiding garbage collector pauses and overhead from allocation itself.
+1. **Tooling for Task Execution Validation**: we aimed to develop tools to ensure tasks execute with minimal memory allocation, which would enhance performance by avoiding garbage collector pauses and overhead from allocation itself.
-2. **Data Transfer Mechanisms**: Implement an optimized mmap-backed ring buffer for inter-process communication and implement support for various protocols (TCP, UDP, NATS, MQTT) for cross-network transfers.
+2. **Data Transfer Mechanisms**: we set out to implement an optimized mmap-backed ring buffer for inter-process communication and also implement support for various protocols (TCP, UDP, NATS, MQTT) for cross-network transfers.
-3. **Heterogeneous Streaming Infrastructure**: Create infrastructure to facilitate executing streaming tasks on GPUs/DPUs and streaming data directly to/from them and CPUs.
+3. **Heterogeneous Streaming Infrastructure**: we proposed to create infrastructure to facilitate executing streaming tasks on GPUs/DPUs and streaming data directly to/from them and CPUs.
-4. **Performance Benchmarking**: Benchmark the streaming DAG performance using a standard benchmark problem to assess efficiency improvements.
+4. **Performance Benchmarking**: we wanted to benchmark the streaming DAG performance using a standard benchmark problem to assess efficiency improvements.
-5. **Robustness Testing**: Implement a set of benchmarks of streaming DAG performance, using real-world radio/RADAR analyses and source data to assess efficiency and reliability.
+5. **Robustness Testing**: lastly, we ideally would have implemented a set of benchmarks of streaming DAG performance, using real-world radio/RADAR analyses and source data to assess efficiency and reliability.

 ****